SteveRidout/banana-split/README.md

 ### 3. Anonymous visitor signs in to an existing account

-- The temporary user ID is no longer interesting, and to avoid adding noise to the data, I opt-out this temporary user as follows
+- The temporary user ID is no longer interesting, and to avoid adding noise to the data, I opt-out this temporary user using the following function:

     bananaSplit.optOut({
       user: '54dded1e5287fcd4a5717c04'
     })

-## More getResult()
+## More about getResult()

 ### Filtering: only one participant from each IP address

-The getResult() function filters out all but the first user from each unique IP address.
+The getResult() function filters out all but the first user from a given IP address.
 This is to:

 1. Eliminate a lot of new 'users' who were generated when an existing user signs out.
 2. Prevent many requests from one IP address from adding noise. e.g. search engine bots or other web-scrapers will only be counted once each